nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 `git remote -v`

-You should see two lines listed as "origin" with the URL to your forked repo - one marked fetch" and one marked "pull".
-If you see two "upstream" lines, then that's great - it means you don't have to run the next command.
-If you don't see two lines labeled "upstream", then run this command substituting %owner% as the GitHub owner's username, and %project% as the GitHub project name:
+You should see at least two lines listed as "origin" with the URL to your forked repo - one marked "fetch" and one marked "pull".
+If you also see two "upstream" lines, then you don't have to run the next command.
+If you don't see them, however, run this command, substituting %owner% for the GitHub owner's username, and %project% for the GitHub project name:

 `git remote add upstream https://github.com/%owner%/%project%.git`

-If you run `git remote -v` again, you should see that the upstream fetch and push remote entries have been added.
-Now you can pull down the changes made to the remote repository.
+If you run `git remote -v` again, you should now see that you've added a remote called "upstream" that references the URL on GitHub for both fetch and push operations.
+Now you can pull down the changes made in the remote repository.

-### This is the part you have to do every time you want to merge in other users' changes
+### Do this part every time you want to merge in other users' changes

-Run this command to fetch the latest changes from the remote named upstream:
+Run this command to fetch the latest changes from all branches of the "upstream"
+remote:

 `git fetch upstream`

-As long as the posh-git command-line shows the local branch that you want to update, you can run this next command to pull the latest changes from the official project repo's master branch into your *current *branch:
+You can then run this next command to actually merge those changes from the "master" branch of the "upstream" remote (which is the official project repo's master branch) into the *currently selected branch* (name in square brackets) of your local repo:

 `git merge upstream/master`

-Once that has been done, switch back to GitHub for Windows.
-You should see that your local repo is now one or more commits ahead of your fork on GitHub - this seems strange but it is correct because you only merged in those changes locally.
-Now if you click the sync button, the merged-in changes in your local repo will be copied back up to your forked repo on GitHub and the two will then be in sync.
-If you happen to get a sync failure, you'll have to troubleshoot in the shell which is out of scope for this guide.
+Once you've merged the changes, switch back to GitHub for Windows.
+You should see that your local repo is now one or more commits ahead of your fork on GitHub.
+This may seem strange, but it is correct because you fetched and then merged the changes from the "upstream" remote (pointing to the official GitHub project repo) to your local repository - your fork of the project on GitHub hasn't been touched yet.

+If you click the sync button now, the merged changes in your local repo will be copied up to your forked repo on GitHub and they will then be in sync.
+If you happen to get a synchronization error, you'll have to troubleshoot in the shell which is out of scope for this guide.

 If you followed the instructions in this section because your pull request originally couldn't be merged, you should now be able to update your pull request via the GitHub web site.
 Click the gear icon in GitHub for Windows and choose "view on github".
-You should see a button that allows you to update the pull request.
+You should see a button that allows you to update the existing pull request and it should be much more easily merged by the project maintainers.

 That should do it!
 You've now successfully contributed to an open source project on GitHub.
-Hopefully the project maintainers will accept it!
+Hopefully the project maintainers will accept your work.
 Check out the excellent Git resources listed below to learn more.